sephajebi/home/_pages/long-talks-in-combinatorics.md

 <!-- Put your seminar information below this line. -->

-Organizers: Lior Gishboliner and Sepehr Hajebi
+<b>Organizers</b>: Lior Gishboliner and Sepehr Hajebi

-This is an online seminar in combinatorics where the speakers are allowed (and in fact encouraged) to speak about their favorite subject for any length or level of details they wish: Talks can comfortably run for over an hour, and up to 90 minutes.
+This is a combinatorics seminar where the speakers are allowed (and in fact encouraged) to speak about their favorite subject for any length or level of details they wish: Talks can comfortably run for over an hour, and up to 90 minutes.

 The talks are delivered on Zoom, and will be recorded and posted on YouTube.
 The seminar will be in several seasons of 8-10 talks (for as long as speakers and audiences can be found!).
 The schedule for season 1 can be found below.

 There is a mailing list where the announcements and the zoom links passwords of the talks will be sent.
 If you wish to join the list, please write to sepehr.hajebi@utoronto.ca.